honest-code/iOS-Demo/README.md

 	}
 	```

-4. Once all tests are written, you can check the results with CMD+U or selecting which must be tested from "Test navigator" (firstly, you must test all test with CMD+U because there is a [known issue](https://github.com/Ahmed-Ali/Cucumberish#known-issues) with Cucumberish)
+4. Once all tests are written, you can check the results with CMD+U or selecting the test classes which must be tested from "Test navigator".
+Because a [known issue](https://github.com/Ahmed-Ali/Cucumberish#known-issues) of Cucumberish, if the developer doesn't test all tests cases, the rest of the scenarios will disappear, and don't appear until the developer tests all the cases with the command CMD+U.
 5. Finally, when the tests are completed, it is generated a report that must be uploaded to Honestcode platform.
 The developer can use the next commands to upload it (the commands can be used from terminal or through a script), where $1 is the project name, and $2 is the identifier of the blueprint to which the tests belong (visible in the blueprint configuration).

 	```